Portfolio Image Auto Scroll Effect Elementor FlexBox Containers

 We’re going to click on the style tab under background we’re going to click on the pencil icon which says classic which allowed an image box that we can upload our background to select choose image and it will bring up your WordPress media library from here select your background image and click on select in the bottom right hand side of the screen as you can see our background image has been loaded into our first container but it doesn’t quite fit.

-What I’m going to do now is drag in an image widget from our menu and the image I’m going to add is a border of a mobile phone so I’m going to select it from our media library and click on select in the bottom right hand side of the screen if you want to be able to use phone images like this one on your website there is a link in the top right hand side.
+What I’m going to do now is drag in an image widget from our menu, and the image I’m going to add is a border of a mobile phone, so I’m going to select it from our media library and click on select in the bottom right-hand-side of the screen.
+If you want to be able to use phone images like this one on your website, there is a link in the top right-hand-side to show you where you can get them from, and they are completely free to download and use on your website.

-To show you where you can get them from and they are completely free to download and use on your website if you are finding this Tutorial useful so far please do hit that like And subscribe button and notification Bell for future Tutorials as you can see our background image has stretched to the full height of our phone image but it doesn’t quite fit inside the phone and this is what we’re going to start to correct now.
+If you are finding this Tutorial useful so far, please do hit that like and subscribe button and notification Bell for future Tutorial.
+As you can see, our background image has stretched to the full height of our phone image, but it doesn’t quite fit inside the phone, and this is what we’re going to start to correct now.

 Portfolio Image Auto Scroll Effect Elementor FlexBox Containers

-Remember if you do want to add CSS code to your Elementor website you will need Elementor Pro there is a link there in the description below.
+Now that our background image is in place, we’re going to add a CSS code that makes it scroll automatically on Hover.
+Remember, if you do want to add CSS code to your Elementor website, you will need Elementor Pro.
+There is a link there in the description below.

-So there you have it that’s how you can add a scroll effect on Hover Within Elementor remember if you do want to add CSS code within Elementor you will need Elementor Pro there is a link for this in the description below is an affiliate link it doesn’t cost you any more to use but it does give me a very small percentage of Elementor’s profits if you choose to sign up.
+So there you have it, that’s how you can add a scroll effect on hover within Elementor.
+Remember, if you do want to add CSS code within Elementor, you will need Elementor Pro.
+There is a link for this in the description below.
+It is an affiliate link; it doesn’t cost you any more to use, but it does give me a very small percentage of Elementor’s profits if you choose to sign up.

 Thanks for watching and I’ll see you in the next one.